cupOJoseph/storj-web-gateway/README.md

 If all successfully, You should switch to ~/src/github.com/ipfs-s3c-storj-plugin/build and use new built ipfs command.
 Now you can try ```./ipfs add```, ```./ipfs cat```, ```./ipfs ls```, ```./ipfs get``` etc.

-I have recorded two tty sessiones under ./record directory To replay these two records, you should install ttyrec, in unbuntu, run following command
+I have recorded two tty sessions under ./record directory To replay these two records, you should install ttyrec, in Unbuntu, run following command

 ```sudo apt-get install ttyrec```